Trump pushes Big Corn and Oil to break biofuels deadlock

 “The president very clearly understands that the path forward is to allow sales of E15 year-round, promote growth, and put more RINs on the market,” said Emily Skor, chief executive of biofuels producer Growth Energy.

 “Nothing new was discussed in this meeting.
 Removing accountability from oil companies would deprive millions of Americans the freedom to choose less expensive, homegrown biofuels and imperil countless jobs and family farms across America’s heartland,” said Jeff Broin, CEO of leading U.S. ethanol producer POET.
+Ethanol producer Green Plains Inc also attended, sources said.

-Sources told Reuters that a number of companies were represented at Thursday’s meeting, including Valero Energy Corp, Delta Air Lines’ Monroe Energy, PBF Energy Inc, and Philadelphia Energy Solutions.
-PES last month blamed the RFS for its bankruptcy.
+Also at the meeting were Valero Energy Corp, Delta Air Lines’ Monroe Energy, PBF Energy Inc, and Philadelphia Energy Solutions, sources said.

-PBF said after the meeting that the discussion was “productive” and looked forward to further discussions.

-While small refiners are generally supportive of the proposed reforms, large integrated refiners that have blending facilities and retail operations have less to gain from a RIN price cap.

 Reporting by Jarrett Renshaw; Editing by Peter Cooney and Lisa Shumaker